 How do I know if I am a good candidate for LASIK?

 With today’s sophisticated laser technology most people who currently wear glasses or contacts can benefit from LASIK.
 Near-sightedness, far-sightedness, and astigmatism can all be corrected.
 You must be at least 21 years of age and have otherwise healthy eyes.
 The best way to find out if you are a candidate for laser vision correction is to come in for a complimentary consultation.
 You will have the opportunity to meet our LASIK team, including Dr. Helm, and ask all the questions you may have.
 A packet of information about LASIK and our advanced technology will also be given to you to review at your own leisure.

 LASIK (laser assisted in-situ keratomileusis) is now the most commonly performed surgical procedure for the correction of near-sightedness, far-sightedness, and astigmatism.
 An estimated 5 million people have undergone LASIK worldwide.
 LASIK is a safe and highly effective procedure to reduce dependence on contact lenses and glasses.

 We perform LASIK in our state-of-the-art climate-controlled laser suite.
 This facility was specifically designed for the optimum functioning of excimer lasers.
 Before the procedure, you will be given the option of taking an oral relaxing medication, such as Valium.
 The procedure is done using anesthetic drops to numb the eye.

-Once the eye is completely numb, Dr. Helm creates a corneal flap using a sophisticated microkeratome device.
+Once the eye is completely numb, Dr. Helm creates a corneal flap using the sophisticated Ziemer FEMTO LDV Z8 laser.
 Once the flap is created, the corneal bed is gently reshaped with a cool ultraviolet laser beam.
 The laser reshaping of the cornea usually takes less than 20 seconds.
 The protective corneal flap is then returned to its original position, and the procedure is complete.